DarkWingMcQuack/forge-core/README.md

 to add it with a pull request or talk to me.
 #### How can I make Forge work with my Altcoin X?
 Forge-core is build in a way that it is not hard to add support for other blockchains.
-To add your own, have a look at the classes in the `forge::daemon` namespace and the `forge::core::Coin` class.
+To add your own, have a look at the classes in the `forge::client` namespace and the `forge::core::Coin` class.
 ### Why did you build Forge?
 For fun :)
 ### Why does Forge not support feature X?